twine-net/laravel-raven/README.md

     'dsn' => 'your-raven-dsn',

 This library uses the queue system, make sure your `config/queue.php` file is configured correctly.
-You can also specify the connection and the queue to use in the raven config.
-Connection must exist in `config/queue.php` and a custom queue can be defined.
+You can specify the connection and the queue to use in the raven config.
+Connection must exist in `config/queue.php` and a custom queue can also be set.

 	'queue' => [
 		'connection' => 'beanstalkd',